 Table 8

-Significant and Potentially Significant Individual Properties
+Potentially Significant Individual Properties

 Based on City of San Diego Criterion A

-Property Address Additional Information (Brandes 1983; City of San Diego 1990; Logan Heights Historical Society) Est. Date of Construction California Historic Resource Status Code 1786 Beardsely St. This property was bought in 1926 and housed the New Mexico Tortilla factory which had one of the first electric tortilla makers in the city.
+Property Address Additional Information (Brandes 1983; City of San Diego 1990; Logan Heights Historical Society) Est. Date of Construction California Historic Resource Status Code 1784- 1786 Newton Ave.
+This property was bought in 1926 and housed the New Mexico Tortilla factory which had one of the first electric tortilla makers in the city.
 The store delivered food to Old Town and also sold food to cannery workers.
 In the 1980s the New Mexico Café moved to the adjacent property on the corner of Newton and Beardsely.
 The family-owned restaurant is still in business today.
-1929 5\$3 1935 Harbor Dr. The Kelco Historical Community Mural was created by Salvador and Gloria Torres.
-This mural represents the history and future of Barrio Logan, including the people, waterfront industries, and sea life.
-1993 5S2 1800 Logan Ave.
+1929 583

+Property Address Additional Information (Brandes 1983; City of San Diego 1990; Logan Heights Historical Society) Est. Date of Construction California Historic Resource Status Code 1800 Logan Ave.
 The Corona Outfitting Co. occupied this building between 1943 and 1948.
 It may have housed Amador's Market previously.
-Corona Furniture Co. moved to 1816 Logan (no longer standing) in the late 1940s and is now located at 3161 National Ave. circa 1940 5\$3 1857 Logan Ave.
-This tortilleria and Mexican restaurant was established in 1933 at this location by Nativada and Petra Estudillo and is it still operated by the family today. circa 1933 5S3 2154-2158 Logan Ave.
+Corona Furniture Co. moved to 1816 Logan (no longer standing) in the late 1940s and is now located at 3161 National Ave. circa 1940 5S3 1857 Logan Ave.
+This tortilleria and Mexican restaurant was established in 1933 at this location by Nativada and Petra Estudillo and is it still operated by the family today. circa 1933 583 2154-2158 Logan Ave.
 This lot contains a Victorian style residence, which is partly hidden by a streetcar that is situated on the front of the lot.
 The streetcar was purchased by a former owner after World War II when the local line was shut down in 1947.
 He converted it for use as a restaurant.
 1895/1930 583 2171-2177 Logan Ave.
 This building was used as a movie theatre throughout the 1920s and 1930s.
 Part of the building was occupied by a cigar store in at least 1925.
 The building also housed apartments.
-1915 5\$3 2174 Logan Ave.
+1915 5S3 2174 Logan Ave.
 This Folk Victorian home was occupied by C. Clarence Park in at least 1907.
 Park and business partner Sherman Grable founded the Park-Grable Investment Co., which was active in the development of real estate in Barrio Logan.
-1910 583 2184-2196 Logan Ave.
+1910 5S3 2184-2196 Logan Ave.
 The building was built for the San Diego Trust and Commerce Bank in the Mission Revival style.
 It was joined by a dry goods store (1925-1933), electrical repair shop (1925-1933), and a Safeway grocery store (1925-1954) two years later.
 In 1927, the Bank of Italy absorbed San Diego Trust and Commerce Bank, which was subsequently reorganized as the Bank of America in 1931, serving the area until 1958.
 The property became a tortilla factory in 1977.
-1923 5\$3 Chicano Park Currently listed in the City of San Diego (HRB# 143) and California Register.
-Eligible for listing in National Register.
-1970 581
+1923 583